hnajjar3/calcly-gemini/ARCHITECTURE.md

 2.  **Custom Functions**: The engine injects custom implementations of `integrate` and `deriv` using numerical methods (Simpson's Rule, Central Difference) into the `math.js` scope.
 3.  **Execution**: The parsed string is evaluated safely in the browser.

-### 3.3 General Knowledge Engine (`ResultCard.tsx`)
-For queries like "Compare GDP of US and China", Calcly forces the LLM to output **Structured JSON** rather than unstructured text.

-**Schema Enforcement**:
-The prompt includes a strict JSON schema requiring:
-*   `interpretation`: How the AI understood the query.
-*   `result`: An array of Markdown/LaTeX parts.
-*   `chart`: Configuration for Chart.js (type, datasets, labels).
-*   `sections`: Detailed breakdown (History, derivation, etc.).

-This allows the frontend to render interactive UI components (Charts, Tables) dynamically based on the response.

 ---

 ## 4. AI Model Strategy